aledrocomic/gocomicwriter/README.md

 A Go-powered project aiming to become a writing, planning, and lettering toolchain for comics — from script to precisely lettered pages — with reliable exports for print and screen.

-This repository currently provides a development skeleton: a desktop UI, an evolving domain model, and a public JSON schema for the project manifest.
+This repository provides the Go Comic Writer desktop app and backend server, an evolving domain model, and a public JSON schema for the project manifest.
 The product concept and roadmap live in docs/go_comic_writer_concept.md.
 For the 2.x plan and tasks, see docs/go_comic_writer_concept_2x.md.

 - Vision: Empower comic creators to go from script to lettered pages in one streamlined, offline‑first tool.
-- Status: Early stage (0.10.0‑dev).
-Not production‑ready.
+- Status: Public Beta (as of 2025-10-02).
+Suitable for evaluation and small projects; expect some features to be incomplete.
+Back up your work regularly.
 - License: Apache 2.0

 ## Contents
+- Beta Program (Public Beta)
 - What is this? (short overview)
 - Tech stack and entry points
 - Current features and what’s next